lopmanlab/GlobalMix/README.md

 1. Load the packages and run the functions in the "Summary figures and functions" file.
 2. Run the code in the "(countrycode)_main_analysis_script" file.
 3. If needed, code for creating multipanel summary figures is in the "Summary figures and functions" file, which can be used after running all the country's main analysis code.
-4. For modeling outputs, please see "(countrycode)_model" file.
-For figure 3, please see the "figure3" file that uses the csv files containing the outputs from the model.
+4. For modeling outputs, please see "Modeling" file.
-5. For supplemental figures 4-8, please see "Supp4-8" file.
+5. For supplemental figures 5-9, please see "Supp5-9" file.

 ## Reference
 1. Aguolu OG, Kiti MC, Nelson K, et al. Comprehensive profiling of social mixing patterns in resource poor countries: A mixed methods research protocol.
 PLOS ONE.
 2024;19(6):e0301638. doi:10.1371/journal.pone.0301638